-To help those who relate to the latter, we’ve teamed up with Stadium Goods – New York City's favored sneaker store – to create a list of the best Nike sneakers of 2021.
+To help those who relate to the latter, we’ve teamed up with Stadium Goods – New York City's favoured sneaker store – to create a list of the best Nike trainers of 2021.
 Naturally, each is already available (in some shape or form) right here on FARFETCH.

-‘Nike plans to release many new Nike Dunk colorways this year.
+‘Nike plans to release many new Nike Dunk colourways this year.
 Several Dunks have already been previewed, and you can count on Nike SB to drop plenty of wild new collaborations.
-Personally, I’m excited because Nike is rumored to be dropping the Dunks in less-limited quantities; therefore, I might actually be able to get a pair that I want!’
+Personally, I’m excited because Nike is rumoured to be dropping the Dunks in less-limited quantities; therefore, I might actually be able to get a pair that I want!’
 Zack Schlemmer of Stadium Goods

 Dunks– they’re having a major moment right now.
 From Dunk Lows to Dunk Highs, SB Dunks to Dunk Disrupt, the Nike shoe is being worn in all its variations by tastemakers across the globe, and we’re not mad about it.

 First released for basketball players back in 1985, the sneaker, designed by Peter Moore, has been adopted by manifold subcultures across the years – including, but not limited to 80s hip-hoppers and 90s skaters.
 A short time ago, Dunks made a grand return with a little help from modern-day deities Virgil Abloh, Travis Scott and Kylie Jenner.
 Thenceforth, the shoe has been a symbol of one’s awareness of the mode.